nimrod46/NetworkBehavior/README.md

 1. Before creating the object we need to _register_ it in the server and all clients, registering is done by simply creating an instance
 _(Do not use this object)_:
 `new GameObject();`
-You must to register all network object __before__ connecting to a server, the server also needs to register all network objects.
+You must register all network object __before__ connecting to a server, the server also needs to register all network objects.

 1. Then we want to create an instance in the sever and all clients, __only the server can create new network objects:__
     1. If the object is a server's object (meaning only the server should control it):